 Clay: With their hands, they can play with clay.
 Let them mix it up, build something with and smell it.
 Supervise them.

-Bottle with something inside: Take a small bottle and paint it with an eatable paint to hide transparency.
+Bottle with something inside: Take a small bottle and paint it with eatable paint to hide transparency.
 Take something small like a mini lego or some kind of toy that can make a sound and place it inside.
 Put the lid on and give it to your baby.
 Let them shake it and wonder.
 The bottle won’t harm them, but it will make them curious.
 What can be inside this thing?
 Their sense of smell, taste, touch, hearing and sight will enhance.

 Glue and glitter: Paper glue is not harmful to your baby if you supervise them.
 Put some paper glue on and give them glitter.
 Show them how and let them play.
 They will explore shiny colours, sticky materials and at the same time have fun.

 A ball pit: Put them in a secure and tiny ball pit.
 They will certainly use all of their senses even the taste part.
-So, just keeping it clean and let them have a fun time.
+So, just keep it clean and let them have a fun time.

 A jar with lights: Do you want to make it more interesting?
-Buy or if you have a small jar put there flashy toys and water, close the lid, and give it to your baby.
+Buy or if you have a small jar put their flashy toys and water, close the lid, and give it to your baby.
 Discovering many things that will help their skills develop and at the same time make it playful.

 Sponge and water: This one is similar to the first idea, but instead put water and give sponges.
 Let them soak it and squish it.
 If you have other materials or clothes laying around let them explore how these things react with water.
 Be creative and allow them to be creative.